 - 1.2.1 User(s), individually or by group/role, allowed to use the Transient Cyber Asset(s).
 This can be done by listing a specific person, department, or job function.
 Caution: consider whether these user(s) must also have authorized electronic access to the applicable system in accordance with CIP-004. - 1.2.2 Locations where the Transient Cyber Assets may be used.
 This can be done by listing a specific location or a group of locations. - 1.2.3 The intended or approved use of each individual, type, or group of Transient Cyber Asset.
-This should also include the software or application packages that are authorized with the purpose of performing defined business functions or tasks (e.g., used for data transfer, vulnerability assessment, maintenance, or troubleshooting purposes), and approved network interfaces (e.g., wireless, including near field communication or Bluetooth, and wired connections).
+This should also include the software or application packages that are authorized with the purpose of performing defined business functions or tasks, and approved network interfaces (e.g., wireless, including near field communication or Bluetooth, and wired connections).
 Activities, and software or application packages, not specifically listed as acceptable should be considered as prohibited.
 It may be beneficial to educate individuals through the CIP-004 Security Awareness Program and Cyber Security Training Program about authorized and unauthorized activities or uses (e.g., using the device to browse the Internet or to check email or using the device to access wireless networks in hotels or retail locations).